navidasadipur/Reactivites/README.md

 react-toastify

-formik and react-datepicker for forms
+formik and react-datepicker and validation using Yup for forms